 Pepperstone Server Locations

 Pepperstone hosts their MT4 and MT5 trading servers primarily in the Equinix LD4 datacenter in London.
 This is the same Tier 1 financial datacenter used by major banks, hedge funds, and other institutional market participants.
 Pepperstone chose LD4 specifically because of its dense cross-connectivity to liquidity providers — the more direct the network path between your broker and their LPs, the tighter the spreads and the faster the fills.
+If you are evaluating different datacenter locations, our guide on choosing the best VPS location for trading explains why this matters.

 📊 Key Stat: Major forex brokers cluster in a handful of Equinix datacenters (LD4 London, NY4 New York, TY3 Tokyo).
 A VPS in the same facility achieves sub-millisecond latency because data travels meters, not continents.

 For cTrader accounts, Pepperstone also operates through London-based infrastructure.
 Their cTrader servers benefit from the same LD4 proximity advantage.
+If you use Pepperstone’s cTrader platform, our cTrader VPS setup guide covers installation and cBot optimization in detail.

 Pepperstone does maintain additional server infrastructure for different regions, but the primary matching engines — where your orders are actually executed — are in London.
 This means your VPS location choice is clear: London, and specifically a VPS in or very close to Equinix LD4.